Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa vs. LSU Women's Basketball Predictions & Picks - NCAA Tournament National Championship

-Sunday's contest features the Iowa Hawkeyes (31-6) and the LSU Lady Tigers (33-2) facing off at American Airlines Center in what should be a close matchup, with a projected 76-73 win for Iowa according to our computer prediction.
+Sunday's contest that pits the Iowa Hawkeyes (31-6) against the LSU Lady Tigers (33-2) at American Airlines Center is expected to be a tight matchup based on our computer prediction, which projects a final score of 76-73 in favor of Iowa.
 Tipoff is at 3:30 PM ET on April 2.

-The Hawkeyes took care of business in their most recent game 77-73 against South Carolina on Friday.

 Iowa vs. LSU Game Info